MUSEQuBES: The Column Density, Covering Fraction, Mass, and Environmental Dependence of Cool HI Gas Around Low-Redshift Galaxies: Discussion

-The top panel of Fig.~\ref{fig:v_esc} shows the `bound fraction' ($f_{\rm bound}$) of \HI\ components as a function of halo mass.
+In {\tt Panel D}, we show the `bound fraction' ($f_{\rm bound}$) of \HI\ components as a function of halo mass for the two $D/R_{\rm vir}$ bins.
 In a given halo mass bin, the bound fraction is defined as $f_{\rm bound} = n_1/(n_1+n_2)$, where $n_1$ and $n_2$ are the number of components with $|v_{\rm LOS}^{c}/v_{\rm esc}|\leq1$ and $>1$, respectively.
-The colors and markers are similar to the bottom panel.
-At all halo (stellar) masses, the majority of the absorbers are consistent with being `bound' when $D<R_{\rm vir}$ (i.e, $f_{\rm bound} \approx 1$).
+The colors and markers are similar to the {\tt Panels A} and {\tt B}.
+At all halo (stellar) masses, the majority of the absorbers are consistent with being `bound' when $D\leq R_{\rm vir}$ (i.e, $f_{\rm bound} \approx 1$).
 However, at larger $D/R_{\rm vir}$, the bound fraction decreases significantly, particularly at the low mass end ($f_{\rm bound} \lesssim 0.5$).
 Here we note that $f_{\rm bound}$ relies on quantities with large uncertainties (such as $M_{\rm halo}$).
 Additionally, the impact parameter represents the minimum possible three-dimensional (3D) distance of the component, implying that the corresponding $v_{\rm esc}(D)$ serves as an upper limit.
 Conversely, $v_{\rm LOS}^{c}$ provides only a lower limit on the true 3D velocity.
 Therefore, the derived bound fractions should be interpreted as strict upper limits.
 A larger fraction of `unbound' absorbers at larger $D/R_{\rm vir}$, primarily traced by low-mass galaxies, likely stems from galaxy-absorber clustering and/or the two-halo contributions, as the projection effects become increasingly important at larger $D/R_{\rm vir}$ in the galaxy-absorber association \cite[]{Ho_2021}.